FabricMC/fabric-docs/versions/1.20.4/develop/entities/effects.md

 ### Translations {#translations}

-Like any other translation, you can add an entry with ID format `"effect.mod-id.<effect-identifier>": "Value"` to the language file.
+Like any other translation, you can add an entry with ID format `"effect.example-mod.<effect-identifier>": "Value"` to the language file.

 ```json